 I have close family friends whose lives have been impacted by PAWS-GIST.

 I support events and fundraising activities while also co-ordinating GIST Cancer UK's volunteers.

 Sharon Bethell, Events Manager

-I was diagnosed with GIST in 2014 and recently became a Trustee.
+I was diagnosed with Wild-Type GIST in 2014 and became a Trustee of GCUK shortly after.
 I have managed GIST Cancer UK's meetings for 5 years having previously worked in the events industry for 15 years.
 My role is to work with the Trustees in communicating and managing the regional Patient/Carer meetings that we hold each year and to assist with speaker selection.
 This includes data management for those events whilst also supporting the Trustees in general research and data capture.

 Amalia Formoso, Corporate Fundraising